spotify/HubFramework/documentation/Component programming guide.md

 ## Responding to user interactions

-If you want your component to adapts its appearance when the user interacts with it, such as when highlighting or selecting a `UITableViewCell`, you can make it conform to `HUBComponentWithSelectionState`.
+If you want your component to adapt its appearance when the user interacts with it, such as when highlighting or selecting a `UITableViewCell`, you can make it conform to `HUBComponentWithSelectionState`.

 The Hub Framework supports two selection states; `Highlighted` and `Selected`.
 Your component will automatically be called and asked to update its view for a new selection state when the user either touches it (highlight), or taps it (selection).